 Name:

 Phone:

 Email:

-Does this complaint directly involve another person (student, faculty, staff or administrator)?
+Does this complaint directly involve another person (student, faculty, staff or adm ninistrator)?

 Have you attempted to resolve this matter with the person directly involved?

 If so, explain:

+Campoelsvile

+I D III I D OIT Z 3

 Nature of Complaint:

+School of Nurs ina

+School of Nuis iiig

 Outcomes (if any) that you would hope to see regarding this complaint

 Signature

 Date

-Note: The Complaint Form must be completed in its entirety in order for the complaint to be
+Note: The Complaint Form must be completed in its entirety in order for the con nplaint to be

 processed.